Spain Facts for Kids

 Other protected animals are the Iberian wild boar, the Iberian fox, the Iberian wolves and the Cantabrian brown bear.

 The region of Andalusia is home to the Andalusian horses which are known for their speed and strength.

-Here is some typical Spanish food:
+Here are some typical Spanish dishes:

 Images on Spain Facts for Kids: shutterstock, sxc.hu, wikicommons and own images.

-Thanks a lot to Leyre, Leo and Carla for helping with double-checking the content on this page.
+Thanks a lot to Leyre, Leo and Carla for adding and checking content on this page.

-And enjoy learning more great Spain Facts soon!
+Enjoy learning more great Spain Facts soon!